openfisca/openfisca-doc/coding-the-legislation/10_basic_example.md

 Let's explain in details the different parts of the code:

-### The name of the variable
+### The variable name

 `class flat_tax_on_salary(Variable):` declares a new variable named `flat_tax_on_salary`.
 You can check out our recommended [naming conventions](../contribute/variables-naming.md).

 ### The variable attributes

-All variables have a set of metadata.
+All variables have a set of attributes.
-* Possible types are the basic python types.
+* `value_type` defines the type of the formula output.
+Possible types are the basic python types.
 Note however that OpenFisca uses NumPy to [run calculations vectorially](25_vectorial_computing.md), so the actual type of data may be slightly different from the builtin Python ones.
 Available types are :